 Graduated from the Aerospace faculty of TU Delft in July 2022.
 Berend specialised in composites manufacturing at the master track Aerospace Structures and Materials.
 Between his Bachelor and Master studies he got first-hand experience with composites manufacturing as the chief structures of the student rocket team Stratos IV.
 In TreeComposites he will be working on industrialising and up-scaling the manufacturing process of the TC-joints

 Graduated from TU Delft in 1999, with an MSc in Mechanical Engineering and specialisation in composites materials.
 With more than 20 years of experience in the composite industry, he has been involved in numerous projects, from research and development, to setting up manufacturing for composite components.
-Besides and extensive experience with composite materials and processing, he has also worked on the development of automation technologies for the composite industry.
-Within Tree Composites he works as a composite manufacturing specialist and is responsible for the development and implementation of new manufacturing methods, enabling the high volume production capability needed for future projects.
+Within Tree Composites he is responsible for the development and implementation of new manufacturing methods, enabling the high volume production capability needed for future projects.

 Former Associate professor on offshore bottom founded structures at Tu Delft and 25 years of service at Shell.
 His experience on the design of Jackets for offshore conditions and experience in the installation and operational phase of offshore project is a true addition to the team.